 German Shorthaired Pointers were bred to hunt in the day and night and collect all types of quarry with his strong scenting ability.
 They are sleek and powerful, pleasing to the eye, and a loving family companion.
 They first came to the US in 1925, and slowly but surely, he has become extremely popular with hunters and families alike.
 His cousin, the German Wirehaired Pointer, looks very similar, just with a shaggier coat.
 And the German Longhaired Pointer looks more Spaniel-like.

-The breed is well known as an all-round dog, with a little bit of everything to offer.
+The breed is well known as an all-around dog, with a little bit of everything to offer.
 The first and possibly most important thing to know is that he is super energetic.
 He should only be taken on by an active family who can guarantee him between 60 and 90 minutes of intense exercise every day.
 We have a section dedicated to his exercise needs, but you mustn’t underestimate how active they are.

-Lot’s of energy and curiosity means you can expect a breed that’s tons of fun.
+Lots of energy and curiosity means you can expect a breed that’s tons of fun.
 If you are looking for a canine sibling to entertain the kids, this pup is ideal.
 He will happily fetch and play all day long with whoever is willing to give him the attention.
 He loves to swim, play tug of war, and partake in agility courses.
 All-weekend hiking?
 No problem!
 Doggy athletic competitions?
 He’s got it covered.

 As long as you can tire this pup out, he will be the happiest doggo going.
 With his family, he is super affectionate.
 And unless you’ve met this impressive hunting dog, you’d be surprised just how gentle and loving the breed is.
 They make excellent cuddle companions.

-Pointers are calm in the home, which makes him the ideal pet for family life.
+Pointers are calm in the home, which makes them the ideal pet for family life.
 They are well-mannered, neither too boisterous nor sedentary.
 This breed enjoys relaxing in the house, knowing that you are relaxing somewhere nearby.
 They don’t like to be left alone for too long, so they are best placed with a family where someone can be home during the daytime.
 Separation anxiety can be an issue if not addressed early.